 Your thoughts are organized in ‘notebooks’ and they can further have their own tags to make finding them in the future easier.

 The best educational apps aren’t necessarily the ones that help you to study a lot or facilitate things like doing math problems.
 These could even take the form of educational games for Mac, if it helps ease the burden of dealing with schoolwork every day.
+There are lot’s of sites like Textsheet that provides notes, which is very useful.

 The rule of thumb is to get something you’re missing?
 Need a break from the boring routine of studying?
 A games app will work well for you.
 Do you get distracted easily?
 Get a focusing app like Calm.
 And if you just need to get your thoughts together and meditate, there are apps such as Headspace for that.